25 Florida Facts You Won’t Believe Are Real (But Totally Are)

 17. It Hosts the Mullet Toss World Championship

-Each year, Floribama hosts the Annual Interstate Mullet Toss, where contestants literally throw a dead mullet fish across the state line.
-It’s part sport, part seafood abuse, and all Florida.
+Each spring, the Floribama region stages the Annual Interstate Mullet Toss, a tongue-in-cheek competition where contestants fling a (frozen) mullet across the state line.
+It’s a kitschy, long-running tradition that draws visitors and highlights Gulf Coast fishing culture.

 18. It's Home to the U.S.'s Only Live Mermaid Show